Karma in Buddhism

 What is Karma in Buddhism?

-The Sanskrit term Karma literally means an action or doing.
+The Sanskrit term Karma in Buddhism literally means an action or doing.
 Any sort of intentional activity or action whether mental, verbal, or physical is view as Karma.
 All good and bad activities or actions comprise Karma.
 All moral and immoral volition means Karma in Buddhism.
 Unintentional, unconscious or involuntary actions though technical deeds, do not constitute Karma, because volition, the most important factor in determining Karma is absent.

 The Buddha says, “I pronounce that volition is Kamma.
 Having willed one acts by body, speech, and thought.”